GLiBogor/leap42-newton-aio/README.md

 # leap-newton-aio

-This is BASH scripts for practicing create all OpenStack services in one openSUSE Leap 42 node.
+This is BASH scripts for practicing create all OpenStack Newton services in one openSUSE Leap 42 node.

 Main reference: http://docs.openstack.org/newton/install-guide-obs/